-The CAS ADD simplifies anti-doping procedures for the International Federations (IFs) by providing for first-instance adjudication of doping matters by an independent authority composed of anti-doping specialists, a harmonization of decisions and principles, as well as reduced costs.
+The CAS ADD provides simplified anti-doping procedures for International Federations (IFs) as a first instance adjudication of doping matters.
+IFs can benefit from an independent authority composed of anti-doping specialists and a harmonised approach to decisions and principles at reduced costs.